Petko Hristov: Slavia Sofia

 Hristov started his career in Levski Sofia, before relocating to Slavia Sofia in 2013.
 He made his senior debut for Slavia in a match of the Europa League against Polish club Zagłębie Lubin on 30 June 2016, coming on as a substitute for Georgi Yomov.
 A month later he made his Bulgarian First League debut in the opening game of the season against CSKA Sofia.
 He scored his first goal on 10 September in a 5–2 home win over Lokomotiv Plovdiv.
 On 1 October Petko was joined by his twin brother Andrea Hristov in the central defense for the very first time against Vereya in the starting line-up.

 On 3 April 2017, Hristov signed his first professional contract with the club until 31 July 2020.

 Fiorentina

 On 17 July 2017, Fiorentina confirmed they had signed Hristov on a five-year contract after Firenze Viola, Fiorentina owner, himself liked the player after seeing him in action at the European Under-19 Championship.
 On 20 August 2017, he was on the bench for the first time in the Serie A match against Inter Milan.
 He made his unofficial debut for the club against Real Madrid on 24 August coming on as a substitute in added time for the Trofeo Bernabeu game.

 Ternana (loan)

-On 16 August 2018, Hristov joined to Serie C club Ternana on loan until 30 June 2019.
+On 16 August 2018, Hristov joined Serie C club Ternana on loan until 30 June 2019.
 He scored his first goal for the club on 4 December 2018 in a league match against Rimini won by Ternana by 3:0.